 Here are 10 examples of simple things you can do right now to make your body a more healthy and viable space for a fertilized egg to take up residence.

-- Become an expert on ovulation.
-You know one of the main reasons people struggle to get pregnant at home?
-They don’t understand the importance of pre-filling the pipes with extra sperm before the mature egg makes its way out of the follicle and down the fallopian tubes.
+Ovulation occurs about 12 to 16 days before a woman’s period begins.
+Ovulation refers to when an egg is released from a woman’s ovary and is an ideal time to try for a pregnancy.
 Eggs only live a maximum of 24-hours so there isn’t much time for fertilization to occur.
 Healthy sperm, on the other hand, can easily live for 48-72 hours – and some sperm live even longer.
 Read, Maximizing Fertility at Home, for more detailed information about timing intercourse with your personal ovulation cycle, for maximum fertility benefit.

-- Exercise regularly.
-There are multiple reasons why exercise boosts fertility; it helps you to maintain a healthy BMI (more on that next), it promotes more balanced blood sugar and insulin levels, which is better for hormonal balance and it’s better for your overall.
-There’s no doubt that healthy bodies are better at conceiving and carrying healthy, full-term babies, so make exercise a priority.
+There are multiple reasons why exercise boosts fertility; it helps you to maintain a healthy BMI, it promotes more balanced blood sugar and insulin levels, which is better for hormonal balance and it’s better for your overall well being.
+Healthy bodies are better at conceiving and carrying healthy, full-term babies, so make exercise a priority.
 Ideally, you should exercise five days a week, for at least 30-minutes per day.

-- Eat well.
 Not surprisingly, your eating habits will affect fertility.
 Food can be a source of health – or disease – depending on your choices.
 If you’re trying to get pregnant, we recommend focusing on a diet of lean proteins, whole-grains, lots of fresh fruits and veggies and that includes more water than sugar- or sweetener-infused beverages.
 Since many herbicides/pesticides are associated with infertility issues – prioritize meat and veggies that are raised and grown without them.
 Try to eliminate processed foods and snacks along with white flour and white sugars.
-For women with PCOS, the low-carb/no-carbohydrate diets are the key to ovulation and weight loss, such as the South beach Diet or the Paleo Diet.
+For women with PCOS, the low-carb/no-carbohydrate diets are the key to ovulation and weight loss.

-- Don’t wait to have a baby.
-We get it.
-You have life goals you want to accomplish before you have a baby – education, career, travel, independence – and all of those have value.
+Many women have life goals that they want to accomplish before having a baby – education, career, travel, independence – and all of those have value.
 However, advanced maternal age is quickly becoming the leading cause of infertility in the U.S. as more women wait to have babies.
 The reality is that fertility begins to take a notable dip after age 35 and it begins to plummet by the time you reach age 38.
 Don’t put yourself in the position that you rely on fertility treatments to get pregnant if you don’t have to.
-They are expensive, labor intensive, hard on relationships and there is no guarantee they will be successful.
-It’s worth it to have a baby a little sooner than you would have chosen, to enhance your chances of unassisted reproductive success.
+If now is not the time consider, freezing your eggs.

 If you suspect you’re struggling to get pregnant as the result of an infertility issue, schedule a consultation with NCFMC and we’ll help you get to the bottom of it.
 We’ll do all we possibly can to boost your chances of fertility success.